mercadopago/devsite-docs/guides/vtex/v2gateway-affiliation.en.md

 To create a **MercadoPagoV2 gateway affiliation**, follow the steps below:

-1. In your VTEX store admin panel, go to **Payments > Settings**.
+1. In your VTEX store admin panel, go to **Payments > Suppliers**.
-2. At the top of the screen, go to the **"Gateway affiliations"** tab and click the "+" button to create a new affiliation.
+2. At the top of the screen, click the **New Supplier** button to create a new affiliation.
 3. Look for the **MercadoPagoV2** connector and select it.
 This will take you to a new screen.
 4. On said screen, choose the **Affiliation Name** within the store.
-Also, make sure you have enabled the **Live/Production** slider button.
+Also, make sure you have disabled the **"Activate test mode"** button.
 5. Then, fill in the corresponding fields:
 | Field | Description |
 |---|---|